 Mountain bike rental includes:

 - Scott Scale 60, which have been maintained in-house by our Shimano-accredited bike mechanic.
-Bikes have front suspension, hydraulic disc brakes and 27 gears.
+Bikes have front suspension, hydraulic disc brakes.

 - Tool Kit

 Drinking water is available at strategic places on the track.
 We recommend that you carry a pump bottle that holds approximately 750ml or more which can be topped up during the day.

 What is the track surface like to ride?

 The track has a clay base which means that in dry conditions it is hard and relatively easy riding, but when it has rained it is extremely slippery and difficult to ride.
 We will not rent bikes out if we believe the condition of the track will affect the quality of your ride.
 While some sections of the track are easy to ride, other sections have tree roots, bluffs and rocky areas that make riding more challenging.

 Is the track open all year?

 Yes, but the section from Ship Cove to Punga Cove is closed from 1 December to 28 February each year